aaronpkelly/aaronpkelly.github.io/README.md

+# TODO
+- get as much stuff out of here and into relevant sites. bookmarks should be in hackernews/github, computer stuff should be in secrets repo etc

+# Overview
 Note: I know that Github pages has amazing jekyll support, but it's just noise.
 Just use basic markdown for all content.
 Any content that does not have a .md extension won't be published here.# What's on my website?